rydmike/theme_demo/README.md

     );
   }

-  // 8< snip - - - dark them and a bunch of const values removed.
+  // 8< snip - - - dark theme and a bunch of const values removed.
   //
   // Plus above we used `FlexThemeData.light`, but for educational purposes
   // FlexColorScheme.light() and its `toTheme` method is used in the actual code.